runemadsen/Cakemix/README.md

 ### What data is on there anyway?

-If you visit www.itpcakemix.com you will see a list of all data with "project" or "user" attached
+If you visit www.itpcakemix.com you will see a list of all data with "project" or "user" attached [not currently working like it should]